fbpx

 1. Item number 45556 is applicable without restriction if you are only having a lift on one side in order to match the other breast.

-2. Item number 45558 can be applied if you the following are met-
+2. Item number 45558 can be applied if the following factors are met-

 1. You must have had at least one child and breastfed